kgraefe/brscan-multipage/README.md

 - `HOST_IP` (required): the IP address of the host running `brscan-multipage`
 - `USERMAP_UID` and `USERMAP_GID` (optional, root containers only): user and group mapping to fix file permissions
+- `TZ` (optional): the local timezone for proper timestamps in the filenames

 It exposes the UDP port `54925` which *must be mapped to the very same port* on the host.
 Otherwise the scanner won't reach the container when a menu entry is